duganchen/dosbox/ENHANCEMENTS.md

 	fluid.driver=alsa # set as appropriate
 	fluid.soundfont=/path/to/soundfont.sf2

-### MT-32 Emulation

-For games that use the Roland MT-32, I still recommend running Munt as a separate application (mt32emu-qt) and then connecting DosBox to its MIDI port (specified as the "mididevice").
-However, native MT-32 emulation is now available as an alternative.
-To use it, specify, in your configuration file, the path to the ROM directory:

-	[midi]
-	mididevice=mt32
-	mt32.romdir=/path/to/roms

-On OS X and Linux, DosBox will perform shell-expansion on the fluid.soundfont and mt32.romdir paths.
-That means that these paths are allowed to contain dollar signs (environment variables) and tildes (home directories).
+On OS X and Linux, DosBox will perform shell-expansion on the fluid.soundfont paths.
+That means that it'ss allowed to have dollar signs
+(environment variables) and tildes (home directories).

 ### OpenGL 3 Support